 The first step in the process asks you to provide some basic information after you select the “Request A Quote” option at the top of the page.
 You do NOT have to enter personal details such as your social security number.
 However, your date of birth, zip code and contact information may be needed so that the prices you view are accurate.
 If you live outside of the state, and are moving to the area, your new zip code should be used.

 Medical information is NOT needed to determine the rate, thanks to the passage of ACA legislation.
 Any health-related questions will only apply to short-term or non-compliant plans.
 Occasionally, those types of options may be more cost-effective, although a thorough review of your specific situation is highly suggested.
-"TrumpCare" changes will provide additional low-cost plans in 2018 or 2019.
+Administration changes may provide additional low-cost plans in 2021.
 High-risk applicants may also benefit from new policies.

 Medical insurance costs are heavily determined by the county where you reside, and of course, your age plays a large role.
 For example, UnitedHealthcare may offer low rates in the Richmond area, or Indianapolis (shown above), while just 20 miles in another direction, prices could be 20% higher.
 The same would apply to all carriers.
 Fortunately, rates in our state tend to be lower than most other surrounding areas, such as Kentucky, Illinois, and Tennessee.
 However, many parts of Ohio offer lower premiums.